linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Securitized banking and the run on repo.md

 actual transactions, the index is generally achievable by borrowers and lenders.
 Economically, receiving the fixed rate in an Is is like lending cash.
 Paying the fixed rate in an Is is like borrowing cash.
 Settlement occurs net on the earliest practical date.
 There is no exchange of principal.
 The index rate used is typically the weighted average rate for overnight transactions as published by the central bank (e.g., the effective fed funds rate).

 Repo-haircut index.
 This is equal-weighted average haircut for all nine of the asset classes in Panel D of Table 2.
-Haircuts of  $100\%$ $(= \text{no trade})$  are included in this average (Table 2—Panel D).
+Haircuts of  $100\%$ $(= \text{notrade})$  are included in this average (Table 2—Panel D).

 Repo-rate index: During the time that all asset classes have active repo markets in 2007 and early 2008, this index is identical to the equal-weighted average repo rate for all nine the asset classes in Panel D of Table 2.
-As haircuts rise to  $100\%$  for any given asset class  $(= \text{no trade})$  on date  $t$ , we drop that class from the index and compute the index change for period  $t$  using only the classes that traded in both periods  $t - 1$  and period  $t$  (Table 2—Panel D).
+As haircuts rise to  $100\%$  for any given asset class  $(= \text{notrade})$  on date  $t$ , we drop that class from the index and compute the index change for period  $t$  using only the classes that traded in both periods  $t - 1$  and period  $t$  (Table 2—Panel D).

 Repurchase agreements, reverse repurchase agreement.
 A sale and repurchase agreement, known as a repo, is a sale of a security combined with an agreement to repurchase the same security at a specified price at the end of the contract.
 One side of the transaction lends or deposits money; the other side is borrowing.
 Economically, a repo is a secured or collateralized loan, that is, a loan of cash against a security as collateral.
 From the point of view of the borrower of the cash (who is putting up the security as collateral), it is a reverse repurchase agreement, or "reverse repo."